Rootthecause/DCDC/FAQ.md

 - full load test for the intended voltage range (check temperatures with themal imaging)
 - efficiency test for the intended voltage and load range
 - mad scruti test: Try destroying the converter by playing around with the DC/DC enable switch (precharge and turn on/off sequence should be always in safe state)
-- hot box test: put the converter inside a small enclosure (2-5l volume) for ≥ 1h and record the temperatures inside.
-A restart should be possible after 1h and ≥ 60°C air temperature
+- hot box test: put the converter inside a small enclosure (2-5l volume) for ≥ 30 mins and record the temperatures inside.
+A restart should be possible after 30 mins and ≥ 60°C air temperature
 - turn-on tests: Monitor switching frequency, inrush currents and voltages (Input/Output/C_r) to confirm that no component limits are exceeded
 - Control loop stability test: Apply load jumps and short circuits (!) to the output and observe whether the control loop overshoots and reacts quickly enough
 - Miscellaneous: Start capacitor max. start time and long-term storage test (leakage current), Internal power supplies (voltages/currents), Synchronous rectification Waveforms